 Applications for international protection are to be forwarded to the BFA without delay.

 Based on the information submitted by the police, the BFA orders the transfer of the applicant to an EAST or regional directorate of the BFA.
 The BFA can also order the applicant to go to the EAST or regional directorate on their own, and transfer costs will be covered.
 Through this instruction on the next steps to be followed, the application is officially lodged.

-Persons with legal stay (residence permit) must submit their asylum application at the public security service too.
-The BFA orders to show up before the branch office within 14 calendar days.
+Persons legally staying in Austria (i.e. through a residence permit) must submit their asylum application at the public security service too.
+The BFA orders applicants to appear before the branch office within 14 calendar days.
 Otherwise, the application will be terminated as being no longer relevant.

-Article 29(2) AsylG.
+Article 17a (2) AsylG.